 Thanks, officers!
 To learn more about Monterey County’s bike-friendly police departments, click here.

-How to avoid such accidents?
+How to avoid such crashes?

 (The reports and tips below were previously published August 2, 2012 and May 25, 2011.)